 - Make passwords long, strong and unique: Combine capital and lowercase letters with numbers and symbols to create a more secure password.

-- Back it up: Protect anything you have saved on your computer (personal paperwork, music, photos, etc.) by making an electronic copy and storing it safely
+- Back it up: Protect anything you have saved on your computer (personal paperwork, music, photos, etc.) by making an electronic copy and storing it safely.

 …all month long:

-- When appropriate, share with your employer, coworkers, child’s teachers, and other people you communicate with frequently that October is National Cyber Security Awareness Month.
+- When appropriate, share with your employer, your coworkers, your child’s teachers, and other people you communicate with frequently that October is National Cyber Security Awareness Month.
 Remind them that cybersecurity is “Our Shared Responsibility” and encourage them look at ways they can support NCSAM.

 …all year round: